Maurice Roche, 4th Baron Fermoy: Career

 He rented Park House at Sandringham, Norfolk, from the royal family.
 At the 1924 general election, he contested and won the local parliamentary constituency, King's Lynn, holding the seat until he stood down at the 1935 general election.
 He was also elected the town's mayor in 1931.

 Later life

 Lord Fermoy joined the Royal Air Force in 1939 at the start of World War II, but when the incumbent Member of Parliament (MP) for King's Lynn was killed on active service in 1943, he resigned his commission and stood for re-election.
 He retired from politics when Parliament was dissolved for the 1945 general election.

-Lord Fermoy was a member of the shooting party organized by King George VI on 5 February 1952, on the grounds of Sandringham, which was the King's last full day alive.
+Lord Fermoy was a member of the shooting party organised by King George VI on 5 February 1952, on the grounds of Sandringham, which was the King's last full day alive.

 Personal life

 On 17 September 1931, Lord Fermoy married Ruth Sylvia Gill at St. Devenick's, Bieldside, Aberdeenshire with a reception held at Dalhebity.
 Ruth was the youngest daughter of Ruth (née Littlejohn) Gill and Col. William Smith Gill Before his death, they were the parents of three children: